lumutek/lumutek.github.io/README.md

 ---

 # Lukas Mueller
-# SNHU
+SNHU
-# CS-499 Computer Science Capstone
+CS-499 Computer Science Capstone
-# Machine Learning Dashboard using Keras, MongoDB, and JupyterDash.
+Machine Learning Dashboard using OpenAI Gym, Tensorflow, MongoDB, and JupyterDash.

 Overviev: MLDash is currently a Jupyter Notebook application that reads to and writes from an MongoDB database.
 An Anaconda environment was created to run the notebook in.
 The CS_499 repository contains 5 snapshots of the MLDash